codefashioned/teknahlohjeez/README.md

 This is where $PATH comes in.
 You can set a $PATH for `awesome` so that no matter where you are in the file system, whenever you ask `awesome` to do something, the computer uses the $PATH that you set for it.

 #### Some lingo
-- 'cwd' <- Current Working Directory
+- 'CWD' <- Current Working Directory
+- 'CLI' <- Command Line Interface

 ### Node, NPM, and the `n` package